 The Group's internal audit function adopts a co-sourcing model whereby risk management and specialised audits are performed by the Internal Audit Department of Company which acts independently from the activities and operations of the Group.
-The Internal Audit Department has been renamed as Assurance and Governance Department to reflect the scope of work undertaken by the department with effect from 1 March 2021.
 The internal audit team reports to the Head of Internal Audit and the Audit Committee.
 Meanwhile, KPMG Management & Risk Consulting Sdn.
 Bhd., a professional service firm has been appointed to perform risk-based internal audit where results are directly reported to the Audit Committee.